 Within the project GENUS (Geochemistry and Ecology of the Namibian Upwelling System) we are investigating distribution, growth and physiological performance of early stages of key species of the system under low oxygen conditions to explain the large scale changes seen in distribution and biomass of these species.

-We undertake a wide range of Capacity Building measures to strengthen the capability of tropical countries to implement a better and sustainable management of their living coastal resources.
+We undertake a wide range of Capacity Development measures to strengthen the capability of tropical countries to implement a better and sustainable management of their living coastal resources.
 Besides courses incorporated into the curricula of the two master courses “International Studies in Aquatic Tropical Ecology” and “Marine Biology” at the University Bremen, we engage wherever possible in providing hands-on training for students, PhD-candidates and young researchers during research cruises, realize special training courses on different aspects of Fisheries Biology, and support institutes in partner countries to implement own study courses related to fisheries.

 Dr. Werner Ekau